-Billed as “A visit from an old friend”, Albert Choi’s short The Latecomer drops us into that rare null time when you check out from life’s responsibilities and commitments and rediscover that thing which is important to your core but you’ve neglected to nurture whilst you’ve been busy with the day to day.
+Billed as “A visit from an old friend”, Albert Choi’s short The Latecomer drops us into that rare null time when you check out from life’s responsibilities and commitments and rediscover that thing which is important to your core but have neglected to nurture whilst you’ve been busy with the day to day.
 Choi joins DN to discuss the creative power of self-imposed isolation.

 What sparked the idea for a film about reconnecting to inspiration?